 Please click on the individual questions (FAQs) about water purification to reveal their answers.

 Reverse Osmosis (RO) is a water purification technology that uses a semipermeable membrane to remove ions, molecules and other particles from drinking water.
 It is the opposite of the natural process by which moisture is taken up by living cells.
 With plants, special cell walls act as the membrane through which water passes, bringing with it nutrients that feed the plant.
 In water purification, a synthetic membrane separates water with a high concentration of contaminants from water with a low concentration.
-Reverse osmosis forces the water with the high concentration through the membrane to the other side using normal water pressure.
+Reverse Osmosis forces water with a high concentration through the membrane to the other side using normal water pressure.
 Only molecules of water can easily pass through that membrane; so the water emerges on the other side purified.
 This leaves the impurities behind and rinses them down a waste drain.
 Learn more…

 Do water purification systems that use Reverse Osmosis remove minerals that are needed for good health?